So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 Can an INFP stop procrastination?
 INFP and procrastination can work together.
 Let’s think about it this way: procrastination isn’t an affliction, but an attribute we can sail with.
 We don’t dispatch it, we use it for our own benefit.

 We can’t batter our INFP selves just to overcome procrastination.
 From my experience, the more you break away from it, the more it takes a toll.
-Instead of becoming more productive, you fall to the lot of burnout.
+Instead of becoming more productive, you fall to a lot of burnout.

 5 Healthful Ways INFPs Overcome Procrastination